wp-plugins/portfolio-slideshow/readme.txt

 A: No, the plugin does not support random folders of images or images on a third-party site.
 All images must be uploaded using the media uploader, which creates the database entries the plugin relies on to generate the slideshow.
 This behavior will not change in future versions of the plugin.

 Q: Why doesn't my slideshow autoplay, show the slide numbers or thumbnails on the homepage?

-A: These features conflict when there is more than one slideshow on a page, so they are disabled except when they are displayed on single posts or pages only.
+A: Make sure you pdate to the latest version!
+You can now show slide numbers, thumbs, and autoplay on the homepage & in the archives.

 Q: Why isn't my slideshow loading?

 A: If you can see the first slide, but clicking doesn't do anything, this is often caused by a jQuery library conflict.
 View the HTML source of the page which is supposed to show the slideshow.
 Do you see more than one copy of jQuery or the Cycle plugin being loaded?
 This plugin uses the wp_enqueue() function to load the necessary javascript libraries, which is the generally accepted way to do it.
 If your theme or other plugins load those same files directly, you will have a conflict.

-Try disabling other plugins that load jQuery and see if that fixes the problem.
+Try disabling other plugins and switching to the default theme and see if that fixes the problem.
 You may need to get in touch with the author of that plugin to make sure they are loading jQuery correctly.

 One other problem that I've seen is the missing "cycle" plugin.
 View your source to see if "jquery.cycle.all.min.js" is being loaded.
 If not, make sure your theme has the line <?php wp_footer() ?> in footer.php, which is where the cycle script is loaded.
 All themes should have this line, but every once in a while it goes missing.